deploystackio/documentation/docs/index.md

 # DeployStack Documentation

 DeployStack converts your **Docker configurations** into **Infrastructure as Code** (IaC) templates for multiple cloud providers.
-Whether you have a docker-compose.yml file or docker run commands, it generates the necessary AWS CloudFormation, Render.com Blueprint, or DigitalOcean specifications for example.
+Whether you have a docker-compose.yml file or docker run commands, it generates the necessary AWS CloudFormation, Render.com Blueprint, DigitalOcean specifications, or Kubernetes Helm charts for example.
 This lets you and your users deploy the same application consistently across different cloud platforms using their native deployment mechanisms, **without needing to manually create** each provider's infrastructure.

 ## Get Started